msrsaditya/Release-Date-Finder/README.md

 - Stremio add-on for fetching release dates of movies and TV shows.
+- The add-on's configuration page is deployed on [Render](https://render.com).
-- You can check the add-on's configuration page status [here](https://stats.uptimerobot.com/fR3mYe5Yub/802014481)
+- You can check its status on [UptimeRobot](https://stats.uptimerobot.com/fR3mYe5Yub/802014481).
+- It also has a perfect 100/100 LightHouse scores across all categories and modes in both desktop and mobile.
-- The whole codebase is <350 lines long written in pure HTML and Vanilla JS.
+- The whole codebase is <350 lines long, written in pure HTML and Vanilla JS.
 - There's no bloat, feature creep, or telemetry.
-- Perfect 100 LightHouse scores across all categories and modes in both desktop and mobile.
 - Hope you find it useful.